====== Hardware ======

 * To re-run onboarding, do ''%%docker compose run --rm openclaw-cli onboard%%'' or like below.

-* To switch the model, run ''%%docker compose exec openclaw-gateway /app/openclaw.mjs config%%''
+* To switch the model, run ''%%docker compose exec openclaw-gateway /app/openclaw.mjs config%%''((Alternative to running ''openclaw-cli'' docker))

-* To list all model, run
+* To list all configured models, run

 # docker compose exec openclaw-gateway /app/openclaw.mjs models list